 This practicum consists of concentrated direct patient care in a health care facility.
-The clinical hours must be completed within the last seven week period Students must show competence in application and critical thinking to be successful in this course.
-During the final quarter of the nursing program as regulated by the Kentucky Board of Nursing.
+The clinical hours must becompleted within the last seven week period Students must show competence in application and critical thinking to be successful in this course.
 This is described as a "capstone experience" that is defined by the Board as being "an opportunity for students to demonstrate that they have achieved the goals for learning established by their educational institution or major."
 Prerequisites: Successful completion of all Practical Nursing courses.